Approximate Nearest Neighbors in C++/Python optimized for memory usage and loading/saving to disk.

 Why is this useful?
 If you want to find nearest neighbors and you have many CPU’s, you only need the RAM to fit the index once.
 You can also pass around and distribute static files to use in production environment, in Hadoop jobs, etc. Any process will be able to load (mmap) the index into memory and will be able to do lookups immediately.

 We use it at Spotify for music recommendations.
 After running matrix factorization algorithms, every user/item can be represented as a vector in f-dimensional space.
 This library helps us search for similar users/items.
 We have many millions of tracks in a high-dimensional space, so memory usage is a prime concern.

 Summary of features

-- Euclidean distance, Manhattan distance or cosine distance, where cosine distance uses Euclidean distance of normalized vectors = sqrt(2-2*cos(u, v))
+- Cosine distance is equivalent to Euclidean distance of normalized vectors = sqrt(2-2*cos(u, v))

 - Works better if you don’t have too many dimensions (like <100) but seems to perform surprisingly well even up to 1,000 dimensions

 - Lets you share memory between multiple processes

 - Index creation is separate from lookup (in particular you can not add more items once the tree has been created)